Motorcycle safety: Motorcycle deaths and military personnel

 Data from the Iraq War era showed that United States military veterans returning from Southwest Asia combat areas were dying in motorcycle related fatalities.
 Between October 2007 and October 2008, 24 active-duty Marines died from motorcycle accidents.
 There were 4,810 deaths on motorcycles in the U.S. in 2006, an increase of 5 percent over the previous year, and more than double (2,161) over the decade before, according to the National Highway Traffic Safety Administration (NHTSA).
 In the Marine Corps, high-speed bikes accounted for the majority of fatalities.
 In 2007, 78 percent of motorcycle mishaps in the Marines occurred on a sport bike, compared to 38 percent nationally.
-In a chapter of Coming and Going on Bikes, Iraq War veteran and author Jack Lewis observed combat veterans' disordered perception of risk, resulting in nearly suicidal behavior: "We already walked through the world's worst neighborhoods with bullseyes painted on our chests... the most at-risk riders in the military community are risk-tolerant, adrenaline-juicing combat professionals."

 Consequences of accidents

 A motorcyclist unbuckles his chin strap in order to remove his helmet after sustaining a minor hand injury through losing control on a wet corner.

 Once the collision has occurred, or the rider has lost control through some other mishap, several common types of injury occur when the bike falls: